Antwerp

 This contemporary museum offers a captivating journey through the history of Antwerp, its relationship with the river, and its global connections.
 Explore the various exhibitions, including archaeological artifacts, maritime heritage, and modern art installations.

 Antwerp is the second-largest city in Belgium, with a population over 500,000.
-It is is a thriving cultural hub with a captivating blend of medieval architecture, contemporary design, fashionable shopping, and artistic masterpieces.
+It is a thriving cultural hub with a captivating blend of medieval architecture, contemporary design, fashionable shopping, and artistic masterpieces.

 Antwerp is a major port city known as the "Diamond Capital of the World," home to a large diamond exchange.
 This historic city is situated on the Schelde River, about 88 km from the North Sea.